 Asbestos has been used for hundreds (if not thousands) of years, and unfortunately most companies using asbestos products in the 20th century were aware of how dangerous it was.
 The lack of proper testing being done on asbestos prior to its adoption and widespread use allowed these companies to hide the dangers of asbestos.
-Many companies now admit fault in the case of asbestos-related illness and have tried to make amends to the victims by providing financial settlements and trust fund deposits.
+Nearly all of these companies now admit fault in the case of asbestos-related illness and have tried to make amends to the victims by providing financial settlements and trust fund deposits.

 Q: What is an asbestos trust fund?

 As companies saw the increased risk for being sued for having used a toxic substance like asbestos, many of them filed for bankruptcy and were required by the courts to form trust funds to compensate future victims of their negligence.
 Without the formation of these asbestos trust funds, future victims would have been left with no compensation options from these bankrupt asbestos companies because once a company files for bankruptcy, it is insulated from any future lawsuits.
 Over the past few decades, these trust funds have accumulated more than 40 billion dollars.

 Q: How does a patient access a trust fund?

 Because most patients with mesothelioma don’t know what company’s products they were exposed to, it is necessary to hire an attorney that is able to do the research necessary to identify those asbestos manufacturing companies for you.
 To file a claim against the trust funds, patients and family members will need to enlist the services of a mesothelioma attorney.

 Q: Does it take long to process a trust fund claim?